 Military Money Manual has partnered with CardRatings for our coverage of credit card products.
 Military Money Manual and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Thank you for supporting my independent, veteran owned site.

 Unfortunately, the nearly unbelievable SCRA and MLA benefits American Express, Chase, and other credit card companies extend to active duty servicemembers does not apply to military veterans and retirees.
-I can only believe it myself because I have benefited from these fee waivers for years!

 That being said, there are still excellent travel reward and cash back credit cards available to veterans and retirees.
 You want to look for a credit card that offers a large welcome bonus, great recurring benefits, and great rewards for spending in travel categories.

 If you have a business, whether freelancing, rental properties, AirBnB, Uber, etc check out my best cards for veteran owned small business.
 If you are looking for cash back cards, check out my best cash back cards for military servicemembers.

 My Top Recommended Card for Military Veterans and Retirees

 - Learn how to apply for the Chase Sapphire Preferred